 One way we can cut emissions is to stop heat from escaping through draughty windows, floors, and lofts.
 Most of our homes in the UK are energy inefficient and making simple home improvements can have a real impact on people’s bills and carbon footprint.

-The unique tariff will support people who are looking to make the shift from using fossil fuels to clean alternatives.
+The Green Heat tariff will support people who are looking to make the shift from using fossil fuels to clean alternatives.

 Another way to tackle the problem is to replace gas boilers with heat pumps.

 Heat pumps are a renewable technology which absorb heat from the air outside, or in the ground.
 The pump uses electricity to heat liquid, which can then be stored and used to warm your home in the same way as a gas boiler.

 🏡⚡️UK’S FIRST HEAT PUMP TARIFF 🏡⚡️ Here's our CEO and Founder Juliet announcing the UK's first ever heat pump tariff.
 The new tariff will be a way to make the government's Green Homes Grant go further on cutting costs and carbon. 🏡⚡️🌍📉💷 Check the link in our bio for more info. #zerocarbon #renewableheat #heatpump #renewableheating #renewableenergy #lowcarbon #electricity #climatechange #renewable #renewables #heating

 The tariff offers low rates and zero standing charge over the winter months.
 This will help customers pay less to heat their home at a time of year they use their heat pump most intensively.

 In the past, heat pumps have been expensive for many homeowners, both to install and to run.
 But this simple piece of kit could have a real impact in the fight against climate change.
 Heat pumps are one of a small number of technologies that fit perfectly hand-in-hand with renewables and helps bring more clean power onto the system.